-The importance of ground truthing algorithms to reduce global inequities of algorithmic benefits

-Large AI models require data that are available in large quantities and exhibit low (measurement) biases.
-Developing countries generally have low statistical capacity, resulting in low to no data.
+The importance of ground truthing algorithms to reduce global inequities of algorithmic benefits tries generally have low statistical capacity, resulting in low to no data.
 While AI-based insight can be used to infer insight for a low-data context from algorithms trained on high-data contexts, if large heterogeneity exists between the contexts, this can lead to unrealistic, biased and harmful predictions for low-data contexts.
 For the prediction of rooftop potential, ground truth information on physical parameters of houses' rooftops, and associated existing solar PV capacity is required to infer the former from imagery and subsequently the latter from the former.